Patmando73/Patmando73/_posts/2015-06-29-definitions.markdown

 ##What is a model?
-A model is a ruby class that is used to initialize an object.
+A model is a class used to connect to a database

 ##What is a method?
-A method is a way to manipulate or interact with the data from a class or object.
+A method is a block of code that is used frequently to returns a value.
+Methods are part of a class and can be used on class objects